1951 Atlantic hurricane season: Hurricane How

+Throughout the United States, How caused about $2 million (USD) in damage.
+While crossing Florida, the strongest winds were in squalls in the Florida Keys and the southeast coast.
+Miami reported a gust of 60 mph, and West Palm Beach reported 55 mph winds.
+Wind damage was minor, confined to a few broken windows and the sinking or damaging of some small craft.
+How also produced heavy rainfall in Florida, peaking at 15.7 in near Bonita Springs, near where it moved ashore.
+Elsewhere, Fort Myers reported 10.43 in, while Clewiston along the western shore of Lake Okeechobee received about 10 in; the lake rose about 4 in from the rainfall.
+Elsewhere, the precipitation caused some significant street flooding, while about 7000 acre of tomato and bean fields were deluged.
+Further north, the hurricane threatened to strike or move very close to the Outer Banks.
+Hurricane warnings were posted from Cape Hatteras to Manteo, and ships were advised to remain at port.
+How produced 50 mph winds and high tides along the Outer Banks and southeastern Virginia.
+Some minor damage was reported, and two ships were washed ashore.
+Offshore North Carolina, a ship called Southern Isle was wrecked by the high surf.
+It had been sailing from Puerto Rico with a full load of iron ore and, as it approached the hurricane, the vessel changed directions and slowed.
+By October 5, winds were strong and the seas were moderately rough.
+Very quickly, the ship broke into two, which prevented any time to escape on lifeboats.
+By the day after the wreck, rescue boats and helicopters found seven people, one of whom later died from their injuries.
+Ultimately, 17 people died in the event.
+In New England, the Weather Bureau issued storm warnings from Block Island, Rhode Island to Portland, Maine, with rains, fog, and heavy surf reported.
+Several roads were closed in Massachusetts due to the tides.

 Tropical Storm Item

 A tropical depression formed southwest of Jamaica on October 12.
 A small system, it moved northwestward and intensified into Tropical Storm Item on October 13.
 It turned toward the north, and the next day attained peak winds of 65 mi/h after moving through the Cayman Islands.
 Based on observations from the Hurricane Hunters, Item was upgraded to hurricane status in real time, although a reanalysis in 2015 lowered the peak winds to 65 mph.
 Item lost tropical storm status on October 16 as it drifted to the northwest.
 Continuing a slow weakening trend, it passed just east of the Isla de la Juventud before striking western Cuba as a tropical depression on October 17.
 Later that day it dissipated in the southeastern Gulf of Mexico.

 The threat of the hurricane prompted precautions to be made in parts of Cuba.
 Additionally, storm warnings were posted in the Florida Keys, southern mainland Florida, as well as the Bahamas.
 However, no damage was reported.